 Heroic Sacrifice: Lt.
 Cmdr.
 "Dispersal" Ashley-Pitt at the train station, among others.

 Hero Stole My Bike: Sedgwick steals a bicycle, Danny and Willie appropriate a rowboat.
 Averted by Hilts in that his bike isn't civilian property.
-Material from the DVD points out this thefts aren't recommended for POWs, as a crime gives the foreign government an excuse to prosecute the POW as a criminal.
+Material from the DVD points out these thefts aren't recommended for POWs, as such a crime gives the foreign government an excuse to prosecute the POW as a criminal.